overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

-- Assume, it has two dependent components, independent of each-other.
+- Assume, it has two dependent components, independent of each other.
 Assume both these components are present in two different modules.

 ```java{3,11}
 // Dependent component - 1